 All of the following regulations apply to University of Rio Grande and Rio Grande Community College students.
 The regulations at the University and Community College are designed to accommodate and facilitate the growth and development of each student.
 The University and Community College community expects all students to commit themselves to the assumption of responsibility for other members of the community, as well as for themselves.
-The regulations stem from one basic premise, i.e., all students should expect to attend the University of Rio Grande and Rio Grande Community College without encroachment upon their rights.
+The regulations stem from one basic premise; i.e. all students should expect to attend the University of Rio Grande without encroachment upon their rights.
 The following regulations are for the welfare of the student.
+They have been recommended by the Student Development Committee, approved by the President of the University and of the Community College and ratified by the Board of Trustees of the University of Rio Grande and Rio Grande Community College.
 When a student's actions interfere with the educational program of the University or Community College or with the welfare of the University and Community College community, the University and Community College will take appropriate action to correct the matter.
 The University and Community College Hearing System is designed to hear appeals and to give decisions in cases of alleged violations of University or Community College regulations, which include recommendations for corrective measures.
 The University and Community College administration and faculty have been delegated the authority to administer policy and students should expect to abide by legitimate requests of duly constituted University and Community College authorities.